 What are trading names?

-Trading names, also known as ‘business names’, essentially provide a way for limited companies to trade under a name which is not their registered company name.
+Trading names, also known as ‘business names’, essentially provide a way for limited companies to trade under a name that is not their registered company name.
 For example, if the registered company name is “Bristol Green Hammocks Ltd”, a trading name could be “Bristol Green Hammocks”, “Green Hammocks of Bristol” or even a completely unrelated name such as “Blue Tents of Newcastle”.

 Furthermore, it is possible to use multiple trading names to run several different businesses, e.g. “Bristol Green Hammocks” and “Blue Tents of Newcastle”.
 But each of these businesses will be trading as a division of the limited company and this must be made clear in any company documentation, on websites, business stationery, etc.